lab1092/blender-manual_ja/manual/preferences/editing.rst

 =========

 Release confirm
-   Dragging :kbd:`lmb` on an object will move it.
-To confirm this (and other) transforms, a :kbd:`lmb` is necessary by default.
-When this option is activated, the release of :kbd:`lmb` acts as confirmation of the transform.
+   Dragging :kbd:`LMB` on an object will move it.
+To confirm this (and other) transforms, a :kbd:`LMB` is necessary by default.
+When this option is activated, the release of :kbd:`LMB` acts as confirmation of the transform.

 Sculpt Overlay Color